pragmatic-systems/Pragmatic.CQRS/src/Pragmatic.CQRS/README.md

 A lightweight CQRS mediator implementation for .NET that mirrors the MediatR interfaces.
 Built for simplicity, performance, and clean separation of concerns.

+## Why?
+Since MediatR switched to licencesed, I just wanted to own a small slice of the functionality to support CQRS on my personal projects, and also to put a local LLM setup through its paces (Pi / Qwen) on generic/recursive/reflection problems.

+This is the end result.

 ## Features

 - **Request/Response Handlers** — Send a command or query and receive a typed result.